acscc/acscc.github.io/application.md

 title:  Application
 ---

-To attend the workshop, we ask all interested individuals to fill out an application form.
+To attend the workshop, we ask all interested individuals to fill out [[this application form]](https://forms.gle/Nr8S6KuyRUE1Fcgb8).
 Bear in mind the following dates:

-- Start of applications: *TBA*
+- Start of applications: November 3rd, 2025
-- Deadline: *TBA*
-- Extended Deadline: *TBA*
+- Deadline: before January 19th, 2026
-- Notification of acceptance: *TBA*
+- Notification of acceptance: February 5th, 2025

 We aim for an inclusive event where a set of diverse and highly motivated young researchers and other climate change stakeholders can come together.
 We accept 40 participants.